 The commercial production of low-acid foods is highly regulated by Food Safety and rightly so.
-Even with all these regulations there are still circumstances where recalls of processed foods occur each year.
-The toxin produced by botulism is fortunately, heat resistant.
+Even with all these regulations, there are still circumstances where recalls of processed foods occur each year.
+The toxin produced by botulism is, fortunately, heat resistant.
 Meaning it can be inactivated by boiling in water at 100° C (212° F) for 10 minutes.
-Old canning manuals often asked for boiling home canned meats and vegetables for 10-15 minutes in an open vessel.
+Old canning manuals often asked for boiling home-canned meats and vegetables for 10-15 minutes in an open vessel.
 This procedure was meant to destroy any bacteria or toxins that might have survived the incorrect canning process.

 All low-acid foods must be processed at a temperature higher than that of boiling water, i.e. in a pressure canner.
 Higher temperatures are required to destroy naturally-occurring spores that can cause botulism.
-Pressure canning must be done for the designated time for the specific food and size of canning jar.
+Pressure canning must be done for the designated time for the specific food and size of the canning jar.
 Low-acid foods include vegetables, tomato products with added vegetables or meat, meat and game, soups, stews, seafood, and poultry.